 - Targeting excessively broad audiences: Good public relations strategies avoid targeting broad swathes of generic audiences.
 Instead, true value is realized by focusing on granular market segments with messaging that addresses their most pressing needs and interests.

 - Lack of monitoring or measurement: Monitoring and measurement provide brands with the data they need, to intelligently modify their communications approach.
 Taking stock of the output, outcome and impact of communications lets businesses understand the gaps and course-correct along the way to maximize reach and impact.

-Currently, D2C brands, especially in the metro cities, have the most engaging communications approaches.
+Currently, D2C brands, especially in metro cities, have the most engaging communications approaches.
 They do face immense challenges, given that they are usually startups with limited resources.
 But that also leads them to be more creative and agile.
 And a communications approach that matches that can help them take the next big leap.

 Visit our More Blog: Keeping Public Relations for a Start-Up Relevant in 2023